 Just like any digital advertising trend, native advertising is sure to evolve.
 But you can stay ahead of the curve with a digital advertising agency like SEO Design Chicago.

 When you think of native ads, most likely search engines, publisher sites, and shopping sites first come to mind.
 However, native ad spend is quickly moving to social media sites.
 More and more brands are spending their native advertising budgets on Instagram, LinkedIn, Snapchat filters, Instagram sponsored content, and other social platforms.
+In short, the number of native advertising platforms is increasing.
+This only increases the importance of hiring a native advertising agency.
+An excellent native ads agency will understand how to navigate the various benefits of these different platforms.

 Native Video Ads